senanu/b40/docs/ch06/ch06_rg.md

 1. Where is DNA located in prokaryotes? in eukaryotes?{{site.space3}}
 2. Describe the difference in size between a typical prokaryote and eukaryote?{{site.space3}}
 3. What is the difference between cytosol and cytoplasm?{{site.space3}}
-6. Why is the surface aea : volume ratio important for cells?
+6. Why is the surface area : volume ratio important for cells?
 What does a large surface-to-volume ratio allow a cell to do?{{site.space5}}
 3. Calculate the surface area and volume of both the budding and mature yeast cells on p99. {{site.space5}}
 4. Which has a larger surface-to-volume ratio: the budding or the mature cell?{{site.space0}}
 4. Complete the following table by filling in how each cellular component is used within cells.
 Put an 'X' in any box in which the structure does not exist.